 Can My MLTC Plan Kick Me Out?
-"Involuntary Disenrollment" from MLTC plans - Changes Nov.
-2023
+"Involuntary Disenrollment" from MLTC plans - Changes start Nov.
+1, 2024

 Enrollment in a Medicaid Managed Long Term Care (MLTC) plan is mandatory for most adult Dual Eligibles (people who have Medicare or Medicaid), who need Medicaid personal care (PCS) or Consumer Directed Personal Assistance Program (CDPAP) services, with some exceptions - See also DOH list of exclusions and exemptions here

 A. Nov.
-2023: New State Guidance expanding Grounds for Disenrollment Takes Effect
+2024: New State Guidance will be effective, revising guidance from 2023 expanding Grounds for Disenrollment Takes Effect

 B. Alert re TRANSITION RIGHTS if INVOLUNTARILY DISENROLLED

-C. Reasons the plan MUST disenroll a member (mandatory grounds):
+C. Reasons the plan MUST disenroll a member (mandatory grounds) (the paragraph numbering tracks the numbering in Policy 24.02)

 1. Moved to a County Outside the Plan's Service Area